 Hopefully, safe water in products is a standard goal for all organic producers and handlers.
 That said, there are set rules in place to make sure producers and handlers are the using safest water possible when manufacturing products.

-Any water used in organic operations must meet standards and regulations set by the Environmental Protection Agency's (EPA) Safe Drinking Water Act.
+Any water used in organic operations must meet the standards and regulations set by the Environmental Protection Agency's (EPA) Safe Drinking Water Act.

 04Chemical-free Water Must Be Used for Cleaning Organic Food